Life After Divorce: Support For Those Learning How to Start Over After A Divorce

 Starting over after divorce can vary from person to person based on the above factors.
 For some people, it may take longer than others, and that is okay.
 Statistics indicate that it takes the average individual two years to feel like their life is back on track after a divorce.
 When you start over after divorce, the important thing to do is make sure your emotional, physical, and mental well-being are being taken care of through positive coping mechanisms.
 Hence, you can regain your sense of self again.

-How do I ask for divorce peacefully?
+How do I ask for divorce support?

 If you have started experiencing feelings of unhappiness in your marriage, before asking your partner for a divorce, it is essential to ask yourself the following questions to determine if you genuinely want to proceed with separation/divorce: